How to resolve issues connecting a Bluetooth device to your Roku device

 Below are some issues you may encounter when streaming Bluetooth audio:

-• Skip back behavior: You may find that "skip back" or Rewind rewind button on Roku remote on your Roku remote does not behave as you expect.
+- Skip back behavior: You may find that "skip back" or Rewind on your Roku remote does not behave as you expect.
 This is because different brands and models of Bluetooth devices interpret "skip back" commands differently.
 Some skip back to the previous track, while others only skip back to beginning of the current track.
-It may be necessary to quickly press Rewind rewind button on Roku remote two times to skip back to the previous track.
+It may be necessary to quickly press Rewind two times to skip back to the previous track.

 Why is the Bluetooth channel opening unexpectedly?